NodirYunusov/Video_Editing/Real Time Blurring/README.md

 --video_path - is where my unprocessed file located --save_path is a path of my output video

 # Here I used yolov8n which is smallest among YOLO model in order to perform the task easily.
-Due to nano version there are some lack especially in Face Blurring.
-So, if better equipmen is provided better results can be achieved.
+Due to nano version there are some lacks and lower precision especially in Face Blurring.
+So, if better equipments is provided better results can be achieved.